 There are no degrees in heritage home inspections.
-While there are some brief courses available,; actual hands on experience is invaluable.
+There are some courses available and Cam has taught hundreds of home inspectors who took his Heritage Home Inspection Training Course, accredited by NHICC.
+We recognize that actual hands on experience, like Paul and Cam come with, is invaluable.
+Cam has inspected over a thousand heritage homes.
 Understanding the different methods of assembly is critical in conducting an inspection on a heritage residence.

 Inspection of older wiring, heating and plumbing can only be understood if the inspector has years of hands on experience.
 Renovations and upgrades can sometimes present a particular challenge, as they are often not done professionally.
 While many issues are usually obvious and have been reflected in the price of the home, understanding the dimensions of the issue is important.

 Repair costs of a heritage home are usually higher than a more modern home.
 As an experienced heritage inspector who "packs" a wealth of knowledge, Cam can usually prioritize the issues and explain them to you.